Pea Gravel Guides & Articles

 About These Pea Gravel Guides

 Every guide on this page is built around one principle: give you the specific information you need to make a decision, not a generic summary that leaves you with more questions.
-That means real depth measurements, actual cost ranges, named standards where they apply, and honest comparisons between materials — not marketing language.
+That means real depth measurements, actual cost ranges, named standards where they apply, and honest comparisons between materials.
+Not marketing language.

 Pea gravel is one of the most versatile landscaping materials available, but it's also one of the most misused.
 People install it at the wrong depth, buy the wrong size for their application, choose it for projects where a different material would perform better, or order it in the wrong quantity.
-These guides exist to prevent those mistakes by answering the questions that actually come up during a project — not just the textbook definition of what pea gravel is.
+These guides exist to prevent those mistakes by answering the questions that actually come up during a project.
+Not just the textbook definition of what pea gravel is.

 How to Use These Guides

-If you're new to pea gravel, start with What Is Pea Gravel? — it covers the basics of what the material is, where it comes from, and what makes it different from crushed stone or river rock.
+If you're new to pea gravel, start with What Is Pea Gravel?.
+It covers the basics of what the material is, where it comes from, and what makes it different from crushed stone or river rock.
 From there, the sizes guide will help you understand which grade to order, since the nominal 3/8-inch specification covers a wider actual range than most people realize.

 If you're planning a specific project, go directly to the relevant guide.
-The installation walkthrough covers base preparation, landscape fabric, edging, and depth — the four areas where DIY installs most often go wrong.
+The installation walkthrough covers base preparation, landscape fabric, edging, and depth.
+The four areas where DIY installs most often go wrong.
 The 2026 cost guide gives you realistic price ranges so you can check whether the quote you receive is fair before you commit.

-If you're comparing materials — weighing pea gravel against crushed stone, decomposed granite, or river rock — the comparison guide breaks down each material by drainage performance, stability under foot traffic, maintenance requirements, and cost per square foot.
+If you're comparing materials, weighing pea gravel against crushed stone, decomposed granite, or river rock, the comparison guide breaks down each material by drainage performance, stability under foot traffic, maintenance requirements, and cost per square foot.
 It also covers the situations where pea gravel is the wrong choice, which most calculator and landscaping sites don't mention.

 What People Get Wrong About Pea Gravel Projects

-Three mistakes come up repeatedly across every type of pea gravel project — and they're all avoidable with the right information upfront.
+Three mistakes come up repeatedly across every type of pea gravel project.
+And they're all avoidable with the right information upfront.

 Using the wrong depth.
 Most homeowners use 2 inches as a standard depth for everything.
 That's fine for a decorative flower bed border, but it's too shallow for a driveway (minimum 4 inches), a dog run (3–4 inches for drainage), or a playground safety surface (9–12 inches required by ASTM F1292).
 Under-depth installation means displacement within months and a top-up order that costs more than getting it right the first time.
 The installation guide has a full depth table by application type.